monkeydevtools/treepath-python/README.md

     pass

 ```
-Return a default value when match is not found.
+Or if preferred, a default value can be given.

 ```python
 human_population = get(path.star.human_population, solar_system, default=0)